titipata/customize_ipython_notebook/README.md

 klab_ipython_notebook
 --------------------
-`css` file and logo to customize ipython notebook style for Kording lab.
+CSS file and logo extension to customize ipython notebook style for Kording lab.

-Here I attached css file (adapted from HHammond) and klab logo for ipython notebook.
-You can create new `profile_klab` folder in `.ipython` folder and add this `css` file into the folder to custom your notebook!
+In this repository, I attached css file (adapted from HHammond ipython notebook example) and klab logo for ipython notebook.
+You can create new `profile_klab` folder in `.ipython` folder and add this `css` file and logo into the folder to custom your ipython notebook!

-Location of custom.css file is given:
+First, after you create `profile_klab` folder, you can place given file to the directory that you create.
+The location of `custom.css` file is usually located in this location:

 `~/.ipython/profile_klab/static/custom/custom.css`

-And location of the logo is as follow:
+And the location of logo is located as follow:

 `~/.ipython/profile_klab/static/base/images/ipynblogo.png`

-Then you can run ipython notebook by typing:
+Now, you can run ipython notebook with your new created profile by typing:

 `ipython notebook --profile klab`

-instead of `ipython notebook`.
 Then, you will rejoice by this beautiful selected font :)

 Reference
 ----------

-* Thanks HHammond from his [original link](http://nbviewer.ipython.org/gist/HHammond/7a78d35b34d85406aa60)
+* HHammond ipython notebook (from nbviewer).
+Here is his [original link](http://nbviewer.ipython.org/gist/HHammond/7a78d35b34d85406aa60)

 Team members
 ----------
 * Titipat Achakulvisut
 * Daniel Acuna

-Example
+Example IPython Notebook
 ----------
 ![Alt text](https://github.com/titipata/klab_ipython_notebook/blob/master/notebook_example.png "Example Notebook")